Vic Yamamoto japanese DJ and producer explains his career goals

-My early influences included the English funk and acid jazz band Jamiroquai, the famous Italian composer Vivaldi and Italian DJ and producer Alex Kenji, with whom I have had the pleasure to work with recently.
+My early influences included the English funk and acid jazz band Jamiroquai, the famous Italian composer Vivaldi and Italian DJ and producer Alex Kenji, with whom I have had the pleasure to work recently.

 4. How is the current scene like in Japan?

 I think that the Japanese scene is exceptional and unequalled to any other in the world.
-Animation Music as well as Pop Culture has a huge presence in Japan eclipsing the rest of music genres which makes it harder for the artists in the dance music industry to be seen.
+Animation Music as well as Pop Culture has a huge presence in Japan eclipsing the rest of the music genres which makes it harder for the artists in the dance music industry to be seen.